chericito/mobohubb-docs/docs/CONFIGURATION/tags.md

 ---
 title: Tags
 excerpt: >-
-  **Tags** are a sophisticated feature in mobohubb that helps you segment data, streamline searches, and apply specific actions across multiple sites under one account.
+  Tags helps you segment data, streamline searches, and apply specific actions by site.
 Each tag is associated with a color code to make visual identification quick and easy.
 Tags can also be category-specific, meaning you can limit their application to certain features only.
 deprecated: false
 hidden: false
 metadata:
   robots: index
 ---
-Tags are powerful labels that help you organize and filter data in the mobohubb portal—whether it’s tasks, scan points, or forms.
+Tags are powerful labels that help you organize and filter data in the **mobohubb** portal—whether it’s tasks, scan points, or forms.
 Each tag can be assigned a color for quick visual identification and can include category-specific details like city, state, or address.
 By effectively managing tags, you can streamline searches, and apply unique actions.

 ***